Klipper3d/klipper/docs/Installation.md

 Building and flashing the micro-controller
 ==========================================

-To compile the micro-controller code, start by configuring it:
+To compile the micro-controller code, start by running these commands on the Raspberry Pi:

 ```
 cd ~/klipper/